amadeuio/battleship/README.md

 Represents each player (player and opponent).

-**Properties:**
+**Properties**

 - `role`: Role of the player.
 - `board`: Array of `{ ship: null, hit: false }` objects representing each cell of the player's game board.
-- `ships`: Array to store the player's `Ship`s.
+- `ships`: Array of `Ship`s.
 - `death`: Boolean flag indicating whether the player has been defeated.

-**Main Methods:**
+**Main Methods**

-- `placeShip(ship)`: Places a ship on the player's ships array.
+- `placeShip(ship)`: Adds a ship on `ships`.

-- `moveShip(ship, newPosition)`: Changes the position of a ship if valid.
+- `moveShip(ship, newPosition)`: Changes the position of a ship in `ships` if valid.

-- `switchShipOrientation(ship)`: Switches the orientation of a ship if valid.
+- `switchShipOrientation(ship)`: Switches the orientation of a ship if `ships` if valid, if not, it places the ship in a close valid position.

+- `syncShipsToBoard()`: Updates the `board` with the data in `ships`.

-- `createAttack(position)`: Creates an attack at the specified position.
-Updates both the ships and board array.
+- `createAttack(position)`: Adds the attack on both `ships` and `board`.

-- `async createDelayedRandomUnrepAttack()`: Creates a delayed random unrepeated attack, used by the computer.
-The delay improves UX.
+- `async createDelayedRandomUnrepAttack()`: Creates a delayed random unrepeated attack used by the computer.
+The delay improves the UX by giving the impression the computer is 'thinking'.

 - `moveToClosestValidPosition(ship, desiredPosition)`: It's `moveShip` on steroids.
-If the desired position is not valid, it starts exporing close positions using an exploration range and it places the ship as soon as it finds a valid one.
-It also returns a boolean indicating if the placement was sucessful.
+If the desired position is not valid, it starts exporing close positions and places the ship as soon as it finds one.
+It also returns a boolean indicating if the placement was sucessful, used in other methods to make sure the position is never updated if the return is `false`, as it could result in an invalid placement.

-- `hasLost()`: Returns `true` if all the player's ships are sunk.

-- `populateRandomly()`: Randomly populates the player's board with ships, ensuring valid placements.
+- `populateRandomly()`: Randomly populates the player's `ships` with only valid placements.

-- `syncShipsToBoard()`: Synchronizes the player's ships array with it's board array.

-- `isInvalidPlacement(candidateShip)`: Checks if a ship is in a valid position i.e overlaps with existing ships or goes out of bounds.
-This method is curucial for the correct functioning of `moveToClosestValidPosition` and `populateRandomly`.
+- `isInvalidPlacement(candidateShip)`: Checks if a ship is in an invalid position (i.e. overlaps with other ships or goes out of bounds).
+This method is crucial for the correct functioning of `moveToClosestValidPosition` and `populateRandomly`.

+### 3. `playerRenderer` Class:

+Serves as a bridge between `player` and the UI.

+**Properties**

+- `player`
+- `htmlBoard`
+- `htmlCells`
+- `htmlShips`
+- `cellSize`

+**Main Methods**

+- `createBoard()`: Creates 100 `htmlCells` appended to the `htmlBoard`.

+- `renderAttacks()`: Renders the state of `player.board` on `htmlBoard`, using the right tile for each cell based on it's hit status.

+- `renderAttackAnimation(position)`: Renders an attack animation at the specified position by appending a sprite to the corresponding HTML cell.

+- `renderShip(ship)`: Renders a `ship` on the board by using an HTML ship image.

+- `addInteract(htmlShip)`: Adds drag-and-drop and click interaction to a specified HTML ship element using the `interact.js` library.
+It reads and updates the result of the interaction in `player`, ensuring it's always in sync with the UI.

+- `removeInteractToAll()`: Removes interaction from all HTML ship elements on the board.
+Crucial for when the game starts.

+- `setCellSize()`: Sets and returns the cell size based on the window width for responsive design.

 ## Run Locally